Bliss24610/Lemonade-Games-List/readme.md

 - `status-intro` - Boots but only gets to the intro.
 - `status-broken` - Does not boot/show signs of life.

-Shoutout to the [Ryujinx](https://github.com/Ryujinx/Ryujinx) team, as this repo is based on the [Ryujinx Games List](https://github.com/Ryujinx/Ryujinx-Games-List).
+Shoutout to the [Panda3ds](https://github.com/wheremyfoodat/Panda3DS) team, as this repo is based on the [Panda3ds Games List](https://github.com/Panda3DS-emu/Panda3DS-Games-List).